stasiselectronics/8BitWiFiVisualizer/docs/firmware/setup.md

 sidebar:
   nav: "docs"
 ---
-Here will be an explanation of the basic version of the firmware.
+Here will be an explanation of how to setup the Arduino IDE for this specific board